An overview of Depression

 The Medical Model of Depression

-1. The most widely applied biogenic amine hypotheses’ proposed in 1960s and 70s suggested that impairment or dysregulation as the mechanism behind depression.
+1. An overview of Depression The most widely applied biogenic amine hypotheses’ proposed in 1960s and 70s suggested that impairment or dysregulation as the mechanism behind depression.
 This theory explains phenomenology and opposite episodes, suggests treatment.14 Neuro endocrine theories suggested the disinhibition of the hypothalamic-pituitary-adrenal axis, characterized by steroidal over production, and explains anxious depression.
 Based on this theory, the dexamethasone suppression test (DST), clonidine, thyrotropin challenge data, in aggregate identify most persons with clinical depression; argues that clinical depression is a legitimate disease.14 Neuro physiological theory suggests that electrophysiological disturbances leading to neuronal hyperexcitability/kindling as the mechanism behind depression.
 It explains the phenomenology and recurrence.14 William McKinney and Hagop Akiskal developed a concept that considers depression as the final common pathway of various psychological and biological processes.
 Based on this an integrative pathogenetic model was developed including developmental predispositions, heredity, gender, and limbic diencephalic dysfunction.14

 The Classification